Nick-Rimmer2016/Python-Tweepy/readme.md

 ### Random Notes to be organised
 Get access to You Tube API v3, create a project and then enable the API and generate a key

-Add You Tube client
+*Add You Tube client*
 pip3 install google-api-python-client
+*Add emoji to make it look nice !*
 pip3 install emoji
+*Add tweepy*
 pip3 install tweepy
+* Add OS*
 pip3 install os

 Techsnips